tomjoht/tomjoht.github.io/_posts/2017/1/2017-01-16-adobe-framemaker-continues-to-top-charts.md

 * Horizontal scrolling
 * Navigation controls
 * Page loading speed
-* Hidden elements
 * Popups or other interstitials
 * Redirects and other JavaScript
-* Element overlap
+* Overlapping or hidden elements

 All of the above can pose issues.
 For example, images might extend beyond the viewport's size, or be oddly stretched.
 Videos with custom Flash players might not work.
-Text may require horizontal scrolling or be tiny.
+Text may be tiny or require horizontal scrolling.
 The navigation controls might not be easy to select, or other elements might overlap their display.
 Popups might be impossible to close.
 Page speed can take too long, and so on.

 ## Documentation websites and mobile-friendly displays

 Without question, the most difficult aspect of *documentation* websites is what to do with the navigation menu in the mobile view.
 In Google's Mobile SEO guide, they show how elements may need to shift around in the mobile view:

 <a href="https://developers.google.com/webmasters/mobile-sites/"><img src="/images/responsiveshifts.png" style="max-width: 400px" />

-Typically websites will move navigation from the side into the main column.
-While this may work for simple navigation, documentation websites with more robust navigation controls don't look so good with this navigation embedded in the main column.
+Typically websites will move navigation from the side into the main column for mobile displays.
+While this may work for simple navigation, documentation websites with more robust navigation controls don't look good with extensive navigation embedded in the main column.

 In FrameMaker's responsive view, the navigation menu elegantly slides in when you tap a button on the top menu.
-Additionally, you can choose to show another side menu for glossaries.
+Additionally, you can choose to show another side menu for glossaries entirely.

-And you can do searches and view search results all within the mobile view.
-Adobe has done a superb job with their mobile view, making a complex website simply to use and interact with.
+You can also do searches and view search results all within the mobile view.
+Adobe has done a superb job with their mobile friendliness, making a complex website simple to use and interact with.

-Here are a few screenshots from FrameMaker's responsive help from my iPhone:
+Here are a few screenshots from FrameMaker's responsive help taken with my iPhone 5:

 <div>
 <figure style="margin: 5px 15px; float: left;"><img style="max-width: 300px; border: 1px solid #dedede;" src="/images/framemakerscreenshot4.png"/><figcaption>Single page view</figcaption></figure>